 If you are having trouble in any course:

 Accessibility Resources coordinates reasonable accommodations for equitable access to UB for students with disabilities.
 If you are in serious academic trouble due to extenuating circumstances, talk with Professor Fiebelkorn regarding possible Administrative Withdrawal and Leave of Absence options.

 Time management is important for success and involves goal setting, organizing, planning, conserving time and resources, and maintaining peak efficiency.

 You may need to cut back on the number of hours you are working or how much time you are dedicating to student organizations and other extracurricular activities.
 Don't skip class!

 Identify your learning style to succeed academically.
 Studying might be best accomplished by doing so in different ways, including in groups and by putting material into a form they can best absorb.
 It may be useful for students to take a learning style assessment to determine how they might alter study material to study more effectively.

 You should study over sustained periods of time, rather than in short cramming sessions.
 Review material regularly.

 Make sure you stay on track and successfully complete all requirements.
-You may also benefit from additional programs, such as combined degrees.
+You may also benefit from additional programs, such as dual/collaborative degrees or micro-credential programs.
 Talk with your advisor about your options.